chilipp15/ml-sovereign-default-prediction/2_BaselineModel/README.md

-This design combines the **interpretability** of a linear model with the **flexibility** of gradient boosting, following the Two-Tier approach of Tellimer (2024) and Petropoulos et al. (2022).
+This design combines the **interpretability** of a linear model with the **flexibility** of gradient boosting, following the Two-Tier approach of Tellimer (2024).

 ---